kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 - existing objects are discovered through owner/controller references and deterministic names;
-- a crash after Workload creation resumes at PodGroup creation;
+- a crash after Workload creation resumes at root CPG or PodGroup creation;
+- a crash after parent CPG creation resumes at its next descendant;
 - a crash after PodGroup creation resumes at pod creation;
 - immutable-field drift produces an event and condition instead of deleting and recreating live objects automatically;